SpitFire-666/Toshiba-T5200/README.md

 # Memory (RAM)

+- 1MB of RAM is soldered on the RAM board - the system will run just fine with no SIMMs
+- 6x 40-pin SIMM slots (proprietary) SIMM slots and 1x 30-pin parity slot (optional)
 - A maximum of 16MB is supported (but I've only seen up to 14MB).
-- 1MB of memory soldered on board with an expansion SIMM board with 6x 40 pin (proprietary) SIMM slots and 1x 30-pin parity slot
 - RAM types appear to be the same as the Toshiba T8500 desktop PC and Acer 735C.

 ### Memory board